By Kara-Leah Grant

 This spontaneous arising of yoga postures is Kundalini’s way of cleansing your system of all impurities, and eventually, as you release all the knots of the psyche, these movements turn into yoga postures.

 It’s important to know that while Shakti is ascending the spine, so too is Shiva descending the spine.
-The point of awakening is not to transcend our material life, but to bring the Divine into it.
+The point of awakening is not to transcend our material life but to realise the divinity within it.

 A Kundalini Awakening is a process of purification of our bodies and psyches so that we’re strong enough to embody the Divine in this life.